princyok/princyok.github.io/_posts/2020-05-14-demonstration-of-the-models-in-action.markdown

 ---
 layout: post
 title:  "Catching AI with its pants down: Demonstration of the Models in Action"
-logline: "Going from equations to implementation in Python."
+logline: "Demonstrating the models that were designed from scratch by tackling real, research datasets."
 date:   "2020-05-14"
 categories: machine-learning
 permalink: